History of cartography: Ancient Greece

 Many scholars throughout history, such as Strabo, Kish, and Dilke, consider Homer to be the founder of the early Greek conception of Earth, and therefore of geography.
 Homer conceived Earth to be a disk surrounded by a constantly moving stream of Ocean, an idea which would be suggested by the appearance of the horizon as it is seen from a mountaintop or from a seacoast.
 This model was accepted by the early Greeks.
-Homer and his Greek contemporaries knew very little of the Earth beyond the Libyan desert of Egypt, the south-west coast of Asia Minor, and the northern boundary of the Greek homeland.
+Homer and his Greek contemporaries knew very little of the Earth beyond the Libyan desert of Egypt, the southwest coast of Asia Minor, and the northern boundary of the Greek homeland.
 Furthermore, the coast of the Black Sea was only known through myths and legends that circulated during his time.
 In his poems there is no mention of Europe and Asia as geographical concepts.
 That is why the big part of Homer's world that is portrayed on this interpretive map represents lands that border on the Aegean Sea.
 The Greeks believed that they occupied the central region of Earth and its edges were inhabited by savage, monstrous barbarians and strange animals and monsters: Homer's Odyssey mentions a great many of these.

 Additional statements about ancient geography are found in Hesiod's poems, probably written during the 8th century BC.
 Through the lyrics of Works and Days and Theogony, he shows to his contemporaries some definite geographical knowledge.
 He introduces the names of such rivers as Nile, Ister (Danube), the shores of the Bosporus and the Euxine (Black Sea), the coast of Gaul, the island of Sicily, and a few other regions and rivers.
 His advanced geographical knowledge not only had predated Greek colonial expansions, but also was used in the earliest Greek world maps, produced by Greek mapmakers such as Anaximander and Hecataeus of Miletus, and Ptolemy using both observations by explorers and a mathematical approach.

 Early steps in the development of intellectual thought in ancient Greece belonged to Ionians from their well-known city of Miletus in Asia Minor.
 Miletus was placed favourably to absorb aspects of Babylonian knowledge and to profit from the expanding commerce of the Mediterranean.
 The earliest ancient Greek who is said to have constructed a map of the world is Anaximander of Miletus (c.
 611–546 BC), pupil of Thales.
-He believed that the earth was a cylindrical form, a stone pillar suspended in space.
+He believed that the Earth was a cylindrical form, a stone pillar suspended in space.
 The inhabited part of his world was circular, disk-shaped, and presumably located on the upper surface of the cylinder.

 For constructing his world map, Anaximander is considered by many to be the first mapmaker.
 Little is known about the map, which has not survived.
-Hecataeus of Miletus (550–475 BC) produced another map fifty years later that he claimed was an improved version of the map of his illustrious predecessor.
+Hekatæus of Miletus (550–475 BC) produced another map fifty years later that he claimed was an improved version of the map of his illustrious predecessor.